 The existence of dumping by Russian AN producers was also confirmed by the European Commission ("EC") in its Regulation 2020/210016 that continued anti-dumping measures for a further five year period.
-The EC's investigation established, on the basis of information sourced from three unaffiliated AN producers (including Nevinka and two not affiliated with the Eurochem Group), that the Russian exports of AN to third countries were at export prices lower than ex-factory domestic prices.
+The EC's investigation established, on the basis of information sourced from three unaffiliated AN producers (including Nevinka), that the Russian exports of AN to third countries were at export prices lower than ex-factory domestic prices.
 The EC was satisfied that Russian AN exports to third countries were at dumped prices.